odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 When the custom modules are working properly in the upgraded database, it is crucial to do another round of testing to assess the database usability and detect any issues that might have gone unnoticed in previous tests.
-For further information about testing the upgraded database, check :ref:`upgrade/test_your_db`.
+For further information about testing the upgraded database, check :ref:`upgrade-testing`.

-As mentioned in :ref:`upgrade/upgrade-prod`, both standard upgrade scripts and your database are constantly evolving.
+As mentioned in :ref:`upgrade-production`, both standard upgrade scripts and your database are constantly evolving.
 Therefore it is highly recommended to frequently request new upgraded test databases and ensure that the upgrade process is still successful.